MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/multi-geo-user-experience.md

 ms.custom:
 ms.collection: Strat_SP_gtc
 localization_priority: Priority
-description: "Learn about the SharePoint and OneDrive user experience in a multi-geo environment."
+description: "Learn about the SharePoint, OneDrive, and Exchange user experience in a multi-geo environment."
 ---

 # User experience in a multi-geo environment

 Here's what your users will see in a OneDrive Multi-Geo configuration:

-#### User's OneDrive for Business location

-Users will have their OneDrive for Business provisioned in their preferred data location.
-If a user navigates to a OneDrive URL that contains an incorrect geo location (such as a bookmark from a previous geo location), they are automatically redirected to the OneDrive in the appropriate geo location.
+#### Delve

+For Office 365 users who are in the satellite instances, Delve Multi-Geo is supported, with the limitation that Delve doesn't link to SharePoint blog posts written by users in other regions, only to their SharePoint blog sites.

-#### Sharing
+#### Exchange mailbox

-The People Picker experience shows all users regardless of their geo location.
-This allows a user to share with another user in their same geo or in any other of your tenant's geo locations.
-Content from different geo locations will show up in the **Shared with Me** view in the user's OneDrive for Business and can be accessed with Single Sign-On experience regardless of which geo location it is hosted in.
+A user's Exchange mailbox is provisioned to their preferred data location, and is automatically relocated if their PDL changes.
+Users can use Outlook and Outlook on the web normally with no change in user experience in a multi-geo environment.

+#### Office 365 app launcher

+The app launcher is multi-geo aware and will direct each tile to the appropriate geo location of the workload.
+The SharePoint and OneDrive tiles will point the user to the location corresponding to the user's provisioned geo location.
+This means that is the user has a OneDrive in the central location, their SharePoint tile will point them to SP Home in the central location but their group site will be provisioned in the location corresponding to their PDL.

 #### Office applications